Synthetixio/synthetix-docs/content/contracts/BinaryOptionMarket.md

 zeroing out their option balances.
 If the caller holds $n$ options on the winning side of the market, they will be transferred $n$ sUSD.
 Any options held on the losing side of the market will yield no payout.
-Upon exercising options, the quantity of sUSD paid to the called will be deducted from the tracked totals [here](#deposited), and in the [factory contract](BinaryOptionMarketFactory.md#totaldeposited).
+Upon exercising options, the quantity of sUSD paid to the called will be deducted from the tracked totals [here](#deposited), and in the [manager contract](BinaryOptionMarketManager.md#totaldeposited).

 If the market is unresolved at call time, it will be resolved if it can be.
 If the caller has unclaimed options, they will be claimed before they are exercised.

-This function reverts the transaction if the system is suspended or the factory contract is paused.
+This function reverts the transaction if the system is suspended or the manager contract is paused.

 ??? example "Details"
     **Signature**